theo-armour/agenda/1-simplicity/2024-03-20-ecat-update.md

 ## Observations

+Givens

-* There three items to be disposed of
+* We agree there three items to be disposed of
 * All three items are quite damaged

+Questions

+* Are any of these items worth the cost of repairing?
+* Can we obtain estimates of value remotely using the new photos?
+* Can we sell them as is?
+* Can we see if anybody wants them as donations
+* Can we see if anybody wants them as donations if we cover the shipping?